Glenzer Glacier

 Glenzer Glacier is a glacier 5 nmi west of Conger Glacier, draining northward from Knox Coast into the eastern part of the Shackleton Ice Shelf, Antarctica.
-It was mapped by G.D.
-Blodgett (1955) from air photos taken by U.S. Navy Operation Highjump (1946–47).
+It was mapped by Gardner Dean Blodgett (1955) from air photos taken by U.S. Navy Operation Highjump (1946–47).
 It was named by the Advisory Committee on Antarctic Names for Lieutenant Hubert Glenzer, Jr., a pilot with U.S. Navy Operation Windmill (1947–48), who assisted in operations resulting in the establishment of astronomical control stations along the coast from Wilhelm II Coast to Budd Coast.

 In March 2022, an ice shelf in front of the Glenzer Glacier collapsed.